There are nearly 8,000 kids in Colorado and nearly 800 kids in Wyoming who live with epilepsy.

 Teens Speak Up! provides an opportunity for teens with epilepsy and their parents to visit the nation’s capital, receive advocacy training, meet with their legislators, and tell their personal stories.

 Teens are nominated by Foundation staff and selected by the National Epilepsy Foundation to participate in the program.
-After receiving training at TSU, each teen turns that training into action back home through the Year of Service program.
+After receiving training at TSU, each teen turns that into action back home through the Year of Service program.
 If your teen is interested in learning more, please contact us!
-Information about recent TSU events can be found here.
+Learn more about recent TSU events here.